Bilateral facial reduction: qualification-free subdifferential calculus and exact duality: The joint supporting subspace

-It was shown in \cite[theorem 11.3]{rockafellarConvexAnalysis1970} that this notion is equivalent to a \emph{lack of proper separation} of the domains.
-We define the notions of \emph{separation} and \emph{proper separation} below. \begin{definition}[Separation of sets] Two convex sets $C, D \subseteq \mathbb{R}^n$ are said to be \emph{separated} if there exists some $v \in \mathbb{R}^n \setminus \{0\}$ such that
+It was shown in \cite[Theorem 11.3]{rockafellarConvexAnalysis1970} that this notion is equivalent to a \emph{lack of proper separation} of the domains.
+We define the notions of \emph{separation}, and \emph{proper separation} below.
+We define these notions in affine subspaces, an intuitive generalization of separation in Euclidean spaces. \begin{definition}[Separation of sets] Given an affine subspace $V \subseteq \mathbb{R}^n$, two convex sets $C, D \subseteq V$ are said to be \emph{separated} in $V$ when there exists some $u \in (V-V) \setminus \{0\}$ such that

-\end{definition} The concept of \emph{proper separation} is slightly stronger. \begin{definition}[Proper separation of sets] Sets $C,D \in \mathbb{R}^n$ are said to be \emph{properly separated} when there exists some $v \in \mathbb{R}^n$ such that \Cref{eq:sep} holds, and such that there is some pair $(c, d) \in C \times D$ for which the inequality in \Cref{eq:sep} is strict. \end{definition} Proper separation excludes the case where the two sets are merely separated by virtue of being both contained in some affine hyperplane.
+\end{definition} The concept of \emph{proper separation} is slightly stronger. \begin{definition}[Proper separation of sets] For an affine subspace $V \subseteq \mathbb{R}^n$, convex sets $C,D \subseteq \mathbb{R}^n$ are \emph{properly separated} in $V$ when there exists some $u \in (V-V) \setminus \{0\}$ such that \Cref{eq:sep} holds, and additionally such that there exists some pair $(c, d) \in C \times D$ for which the inequality in \Cref{eq:sep} is strict. \end{definition} Proper separation excludes the case where the two sets are merely separated by virtue of being both contained in a single hyperplane.
+Since separation follows from proper separation, and lack of proper separation is equivalent to intersection of relative interiors (by \cite[Theorem 11.3]{rockafellarConvexAnalysis1970}), the contrapositive statement is that